rhysmeister/CKA_Exam/README.md

 # CKA_Exam
-Certified KUberentes Administrator Exam Notes and Cheatsheet
+Certified Kuberentes Administrator Exam Notes and Cheatsheet.

+These notes are not intended to be comprehensive but to provide a quick guide for cramming before the exam.

+These notes are based on the official CKA curriculum.
+For more details on the CKA curriculum, refer to the [CNCF official document](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_v1.30.pdf).

 # Certified Kubernetes Administrator (CKA) Exam Curriculum